 Hazel Hall PhD MA BA FRSE FHEA FCLIP is Professor of Social Informatics within the School of Computing at Edinburgh Napier University.
 She is also Docent in Information Studies in the Faculty of Social Sciences, Business and Economics at Åbo Akademi, Finland.

 Hall started her career in information services at the University of Birmingham in the mid-1980s.
 Her first academic post in Scotland was in the Department of Communication and Information Studies at Queen Margaret College (now University), which she held for 10 years from 1989.
 In 1999 Hall joined Napier.
-Here she has held a number of posts, including Senior Lecturer, Reader and Professor.
+Here she has held a number of posts, including Senior Lecturer, Reader, and Professor.

 Hall has a long track record of working with industry and practitioners.
 For example, her PhD was sponsored by KPMG, in 2006 she was seconded full-time to TFPL Ltd supported by a grant awarded by the Royal Academy of Engineering, and between 2009 and 2012 she led the implementation of the UK Library and Information Science Research Coalition (http://lisresearch.org).
+In addition, she has supervised to completion, and continues to supervise, several ESRC-funded collaborative doctoral studies supported by Skills Development Scotland (SDS).

 Hall is a Fellow of the Royal Society of Edinburgh.
 Her extensive work in Library and Information Science has also been recognised through the award of a number of prestigious international prizes including the Jason Farradane Award, the SLA Europe Information Professional Award, and the Information World Review Information Professional Award.